IntrospectiveSystems/xGraph/Widgets/PanelView/README.md

 ## Panel Sizing

 To change the sizes of the panels There is a parameter called Ratio.
-Itt is a Value from 0 to 1 and represents how much of the Width (Or Height depending on Flow Direction) the first panel takes up.
+It is a Value from 0 to 1 and represents how much of the Width (Or Height depending on Flow Direction) the first panel takes up.

 For example, if you wanted the left panel to be a third of the overall space, you would set `"Ratio": 0.33`